Licursi-dev/parisii-beatles-web-app/README.md

 The Parisii Beatles Web App is a browser-based educational application designed to support classroom engagement through interactive Beatles-themed activities.
 The project combines entertainment with learning by providing a collection of tools and games suitable for group participation and classroom use.

+## Project Inspiration

+The Parisii Beatles Web App was inspired by my IT Technician Bootcamp tutor, Ian Paris.

+During the course, Ian regularly used creative teaching methods to keep learners engaged.
+We also shared an interest in The Beatles, and his enthusiasm for both Liverpool and technology made a lasting impression on me.

+Ian’s background in the Royal Navy and his commitment to teaching inspired the idea behind the Battleships module.
+I wanted to create a classroom-focused application that combined educational activities with interactive game mechanics, making learning more engaging while reflecting some of the interests that were often discussed during the course.

+Development of the project began during the bootcamp in 2025, where most of the application’s core features were designed, built and tested.
+However, the concept for Beatles Battleships proved much more challenging.
+Mapping Beatles song data to a Battleships-style coordinate system required significant experimentation and development, and the feature was not fully completed until 2026.

+This project represents more than a technical exercise.
+It demonstrates how inspiration from teaching, personal interests and real classroom experiences can be transformed into a complete software application.
+It also reflects an important lesson from the course: that ambitious ideas can be achieved through persistence, iteration and a willingness to keep developing them until they are finished.

 ## Features

 - Interactive seat allocation system